-Amount due from fellow subsidiaries
+Amounts due from fellow subsidiaries

-The Group applies the HKFRS 9 simplified approach to measuring expected credit losses which uses a lifetime loss allowance for all amount due from fellow subsidiaries which have been arise from the revenue from general construction services with its fellow subsidiaries.
+The Group applies the HKFRS 9 simplified approach to measuring expected credit losses which uses a lifetime loss allowance for all amounts due from fellow subsidiaries which have been arise from the revenue from general construction services with its fellow subsidiaries.

-To measure the expected credit losses, amount due from fellow subsidiaries have been grouped based on shared credit risk characteristics by different sectors of the customers in different territories.
+To measure the expected credit losses, amounts due from fellow subsidiaries have been grouped based on shared credit risk characteristics by different sectors of the customers in different territories.

-As at 31 December 2023, the expected credit losses of these collectively assessed amounts due from fellow subsidiaries were HK\$4,978,000 (2022: HK\$743,000) based on expected loss rate at 0.09% (2022: 0.07%) applied on different customer sectors.
+As at 31 December 2024, the expected credit losses of these collectively assessed amounts due from fellow subsidiaries were HK\$1,203,000 (2023: HK\$4,978,000) based on expected loss rate at 0.07% - 24.51% (2023: 0.09%) applied on different customer sectors.

-The loss allowances for amount due from fellow subsidiaries as at 31 December 2023 reconcile to the opening loss allowance as follows:
+The loss allowances for amounts due from fellow subsidiaries as at 31 December 2024 reconcile to the opening loss allowance as follows:

-State-owned enterprise HK\$'000
+enterprise HK\$'000

-At 1 January 2022 3,030

-Decrease in loss allowance recognised in profit or loss during the year (2,063)

-Unused amount reversed (42)

-Exchange difference (182)
+HK\$'000

-At 31 December 2022 and 1 January 2023 743
+At 1 January 2023 743

 Increase in loss allowance recognised in profit or loss during the year 4,290

-Unused amount reversed (36)
+Reversal of loss allowance (36)

 Exchange difference (19)

-At 31 December 2023 4,978
+At 31 December 2023 and 1 January 2024 4,978

+Increase in loss allowance recognised in profit or loss during the year 17

+Reversal of loss allowance (3,683)

+Exchange difference (109)

+At 31 December 2024 1,203